hellt/pymdownx-block-converter/README.md

 python block_conv.py /path/to/
 ```

+#### Local Execution using Fallback

-Running the script without a file or path argument runs against _/docs/*.md_ in
+Running the script without a file or path argument fallsback and runs against
-(to remain backwards compatible with the container's Dockerfile).
+_/docs/*.md_ in (to remain backwards compatible with the container's
+Dockerfile).

 ```bash
 python block_conv.py